-We expect to submit an IND for our RAF program in the first half of 2021 and for our FGFR program in the first half of 2022.
-However, we may not be able to file such INDs or INDs for future product candidates on the timelines we expect.
+We have filed an IND for KIN-2787 in our RAF program, and we expect to submit an IND for KIN-3248 in our FGFR program in the first half of 2022.
+However, we may not be able to file an IND for KIN-3248 or for other current or future product candidates on the timelines we expect.
 For example, we may experience manufacturing delays or other delays with IND enabling studies.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate clinical trials.
 Additionally, even if the FDA agrees with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that it will not change its requirements in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs or to a new IND.
 Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our planned clinical trials may prevent us from initiating or completing our clinical trials or commercializing our product candidates on a timely basis, if at all.